shrenikm/shrenikm.github.io/projects.md

 ## Autonomous Robot Development Open-Source Platform

 ARDOP is a humanoid robot that was built to serve as an open-source platform for robotics.
-It was designed to be an economical way to learnt and test algorithms for planning, control, perception and learning.
+It was designed to be an economical way to learn and test algorithms for planning, control, perception and learning.

 STL files for the parts are open-source and may be 3D printed.
 The robot consists of an upper body with two arms and a head.
 Each arm has five degrees of freedom and a gripper.
 The head has two degrees of freedom and houses a [DUO 3D camera](https://duo3d.com/product/duo-minilx-lv1).
 Servo motors are used to actuate all the joints and are controlled using the [PCA9685](https://www.nxp.com/products/analog/interfaces/ic-bus/ic-led-controllers/16-channel-12-bit-pwm-fm-plus-ic-bus-led-controller:PCA9685) PWM controller.
 The main processor used is the [NVidia Jetson TK1](https://www.nvidia.com/object/jetson-tk1-embedded-dev-kit.html), which interfaces with the motor controller and other hardware.